jfrey-xx/blog/_posts/2015-02-04-openbci-p300-coadapt.md

 ## Use-case

-You've patiently followed the instructions, you've struggled with the hardware, the software and the textware and finally, this is it, you will use the **POWER OF YOUR MIND**[^Too bad, HTML blink tag is depreciated] to spell thought loud letters, words, sentences and, if you have a big fat battery pack attached to your board, novels.
+You've patiently followed the instructions, you've struggled with the hardware, the software and the textware and finally, this is it, you will use the **POWER OF YOUR MIND**[^3] to spell thought loud letters, words, sentences and, if you have a big fat battery pack attached to your board, novels.

+[^3]Too bad, HTML blink tag is depreciated.

 You are three steps away from this ultimate goal.
 Switch the mode: